Your Contrastive Learning Is Secretly Doing Stochastic Neighbor Embedding: Discussion

 \section{Discussion}

-This work proposes a novel perspective that interprets SSCL methods as a type of SNE methods, which facilitates both deeper theoretical understandings of SSCL, and methodological guidelines for practical improvement.
+This work proposes a novel perspective that interprets SSCL methods as a type of SNE methods, which facilitates both deeper theoretical understandings and methodological guidelines for practical improvement.
+More interpretations of SSCL from preserving the distance between distributions can be found in Appendix \ref{sec:distance}.
 Our analysis has limitations and the insights from SNE are not universally applicable for all SSCL methods, e.g., \cite{zbontar2021barlow, yang2021instance} don't fit in our framework.
 However, this work is an interesting addition to existing theoretical works of SSCL and more investigations can be made along this path.
-Below we point out two promising research directions.

-\textbf{More SNE inspired modification to SSCL.} While there are various extensions of the classic SNE, in this work, as a proof of concept, we mainly showcased practical improvements from $t$-SNE and we expect more effective modifications to SSCL training objective can be developed by borrowing advances in the SNE literature, e.g., changing to $f$-divergences \citep{im2018stochastic} or consider optimal transport \cite{bunne2019learning, salmona2021gromov, mialon2020trainable}.
+While there are various extensions of the classic SNE, in this work, as a proof of concept, we mainly showcased practical improvements from $t$-SNE.
+We expect more modifications can be developed by borrowing advances in the SNE literature, e.g., changing to $f$-divergences \citep{im2018stochastic} or consider optimal transport \cite{bunne2019learning, salmona2021gromov, mialon2020trainable}. \alert{On the other hand, standard SNE methods can also borrow existing techniques in SSCL to improve their performance on more complicated data, e.g., incorporating data augmentations instead of or on top of pre-defined distances.
+In this sense, by choosing feature dimension to be 2, various SSCL methods can also be used as data visualization tools \citep{bohm2022unsupervised, damricht}.
+Specifically on CIFAR-10, standard $t$-SNE can barely reveal any clusters while our $t$-SimCLR with $d_z=2$ produces much more separation among different labels.
+More details can be found in Appendix \ref{sec:sne}. }

-\textbf{Distance between distributions in different dimensions.} The SNE perspective of SSCL can give rise to a more general framework of representation learning.
-Let $D(\cdot, \cdot)$ be some distance between functions and let $P(\cdot, \cdot)$ denote the joint probability.
-Then, the goal of (S1,S2) can be generalized to

-$d(P_{f(\bx)},P_{\bx})$ can serve as a generalized distance between the data and feature distribution.
-If $D(\cdot, \cdot)$ is $L_p(P_x)$ and $\cF$ has enough capacity, \eqref{eqn:sscl} can be viewed as the Gromov-Wasserstein distance \citep{memoli2011gromov, bunne2019learning}, with the cost functions being the negative joint probabilities.